PRACTICE RESOURCES

 WORKERS COMPENSATION

-MSSNY’s Division of Socio-Medical Economics intercedes with the NYS Workers’ Compensation Board, the WC carriers and self-insured plans on behalf of our member physicians and their patients.
+MSSNY’s Division of Payment and Practice intercedes with the NYS Workers’ Compensation Board, the WC carriers and self-insured plans on behalf of our member physicians and their patients.

 MSSNY’s Committee on Workers’ Compensation & No-Fault Insurance continually strives to address the concerns of quality care for patients who sustain injuries as the result of work and/or auto related accidents.
 Through the Committee, MSSNY affirms its commitment to work with the WCB and its staff with respect to all aspects of care and treatment to the injured workers of NYS.